selipot/hycom-oceantrack/data-bucket-description.md

 2. The dataset in `hycom-25-global/lagrangian/` consists of Lagrangian particle trajectories advected in the velocity fields of the model at two depth (0 m and 15 m) and are not available elsewhere.

 A manuscript providing further details on how the Lagrangian dataset was produced with the [Ocean Parcels software](https://oceanparcels.org) is in preparation.
 Once submitted this manuscript will be referenced here.
-In the meantime, for further information not available in this README file, please email Dr. Shane Elipot at selipot@miami.edu
+In the meantime, for further information not available in this README file, please email Dr. Shane Elipot at selipot@miami.edu.

 #### 1. `hycom-25-global/eulerian/`